uss-web-team/common/training/sql/sql1.md

 Please write a query for all countries that end with 'stan', such as Turkmenistan;

-Please write a query for all countries that call themselves a 'Republic'.
+Please write a query for all countries that call themselves a 'Republic', and sort the results from Z to A.

 Please write a query for all countries that either begin with a vowel ('A', 'E', 'I', 'O', 'U') **and** end in 'ia', such as Albania.

+### Data Manipulation

+insert

+update

+### unions, joins, ...